 The lower bound proof in this chapter is by Linial [Lin92], proving asymptotic optimality of the technique of Chapter 1.
 This proof can also be found in Chapter 7.5 of [Pel00].
-The lower bound is also true for randomized algorithms [Nao91].
+An alternative proof that omits the neighborhood graph construction is presented in [LS14].
+The lower bound is also true for randomized algorithms [Na091].
 Recently, this lower bound technique was adapted to other problems [CHW08, LW08].
 In some sense, Linial's seminal work raised the question of what can be computed in $\mathcal{O}(1)$ time [NS93], essentially starting distributed complexity theory.

-More recently, using a different argument, Kuhn et al. [KMW04] managed to show more substantial lower bounds for a number of combinatorial problems including minimum vertex cover (MVC), minimum dominating set (MDS), maximal matching, or maximal independent set (MIS).
+More recently, using a different argument, Kuhn et al. [KMW04, KMW16] managed to show more substantial lower bounds for a number of combinatorial problems including minimum vertex cover (MVC), minimum dominating set (MDS), maximal matching, or maximal independent set (MIS).
 More concretely, Kuhn et al. showed that all these problems need polylogarithmic time (for a polylogarithmic approximation, in case of approximation problems such as MVC and MDS).
-For recent surveys regarding locality lower bounds we refer to e.g. [KMW10, Suo12].
+Some of these bounds are tight, e.g. the MVC $\Omega(\log \Delta / \log \log \Delta)$ lower bound is surprisingly tight [BYCHS16].
+For recent surveys regarding locality lower bounds we refer to e.g. [Suo12, KMW16].